Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Experiments

-\textbf{SOTA comparisons.} We mainly compare MatchNeRF with three state-of-the-art generalizable NeRF models, namely PixelNeRF~\cite{yu2021pixelnerf}, IBRNet~\cite{wang2021ibrnet} and MVSNeRF~\cite{chen2021mvsnerf}, under few-view settings (3- and 2-view).
-Although GeoNeRF~\cite{johari2022geonerf} is built upon MVSNeRF, its released model is trained with ground-truth DTU depth data and extra scenes from two other datasets, making fair comparisons difficult.
-Similarly, we do not compare with Point-NeRF~\cite{xu2022point} since it mainly improves the per-scene fine-tuning stage, but does not perform well in our focus of \emph{generalizable setting} (further discussed in \cref{sec:app_finetune}).
-Generally, these MVSNeRF follow-up works share similar limitations, as they all rely on cost volume.
-We thus choose MVSNeRF, one of the most representative cost volume-based methods, to showcase the potential of our matching-based design.
+We mainly compare MatchNeRF with state-of-the-art generalizable NeRF models, namely PixelNeRF~\cite{yu2021pixelnerf}, SRF~\cite{chibane2021stereo}, IBRNet~\cite{wang2021ibrnet}, GeoNeRF~\cite{johari2022geonerf} (retrained without depth supervision) and MVSNeRF~\cite{chen2021mvsnerf}, under few-view settings (3- and 2-view).
+Generally, many MVSNeRF follow-up works share similar limitations, as they all rely on cost volume.
+We thus choose MVSNeRF, one of the most representative cost volume-based methods, as our main comparison to showcase the potential of our matching-based design.